splunk/public-o11y-docs/logs/scp.rst

 .. _download-certificate:

 8. Secure a connection to your Splunk Cloud Platform instance in Splunk Observability Cloud.
 To get help from Splunk Support, :ref:`Submit a support ticket <support-ticket>`.
-To do it yourself, do the following:

-   If you are in an AWS environment, add your public IPv4 address to your Splunk Cloud Platform allow list by following instructions in :new-page:`Add subnets to IP allow lists <https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList#Add_subnets_to_IP_allow_lists>`.
+To do it yourself, add your public IPv4 address to your Splunk Cloud Platform allow list by following instructions in :new-page:`Add subnets to IP allow lists <https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList#Add_subnets_to_IP_allow_lists>`.

-   If you are in a GCP environment, add the following IP addresses to your Splunk Cloud Platform allow list:
+If you are in a GCP environment, add the following additional IP addresses to your Splunk Cloud Platform allow list:

       * 35.247.113.38/32